5 Ways to Start Your College Search

 Here's a step-by-step guide to create a college list on BigFuture.
 With our College Search tool, check out individual college profiles based on what’s important to you (e.g., location, majors, cost, test scores).
 When you find a college that’s a good fit, add it to your list.
 Edit the list as you explore new college profiles.

 When you're viewing a college profile like this one, you'll see:

 - Information on the college at a glance, deadlines, majors & learning environment, campus life, applying, paying, and transfer and international student resources.

 - Costs including the average net price by household income and information about financial aid.

 When you add colleges to your list and view them in My Colleges, you'll see:

-- Quick facts about the colleges, including graduation rate, average cost after aid, and total undergrads.
+- Quick facts about the colleges, including acceptance rate, average cost after aid, and average SAT Scores.